 Peanut Butter and Celery

-3 cup shelled edamame beans
+- 3 cups shelled edamame beans

-1 tablespoon extra virgin olive oil
+- 1 tablespoon extra-virgin olive oil

-2 teaspoon curry powder
+- 2 teaspoon curry powder

-1 dash of salt and pepper
+- 1 dash of salt and pepper

-Directions: Preheat oven to 375 degrees.
-Toss edamame beans, olive oil, curry powder, salt, and pepper together in a bowl until the beans are thoroughly coated.
+- Preheat oven to 375°F. Toss edamame beans, olive oil, curry powder, salt, and pepper together in a bowl until the beans are thoroughly coated.

 Servings: 6 (1/2 cup)